tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/pooled OLS.md

 {{% /codeblock %}}

 {{% summary %}}
 Pooled OLS is the simplest model to estimate and interpret.
 However, be careful using it.
-Panel data without entity-specific effects is very unlikely and the assumption of independence within groups is unrealistic in many cases.
+Panel data without entity-specific effects is very unlikely and the assumption of independence across groups is unrealistic in many cases.
 Using pooled OLS in the presence of unobserved entity-specific factors can lead to omitted variable bias and produce biased results.
 {{% /summary %}}